tmm-ai/affect_whisperer/README.md

 affect_whisperer.py is the ready-to-go file that uses the trained model and outputs bar charts that update every 2 seconds with new emotion levels.
 After the user stops talking, a line chart illustrating emotion levels throughout the entire conversation is produced.

+While there are a number of other files in this repository, the overall project is still under development and a more comprehnsive readme will be published once additonal aspects of the project are complete or at least good enough.

 ## Dependencies - affect_whisperer.py
 Python 3.x
 torch